research2use/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 ### Run test

 When you run test in `tests` directory, please run `make test`

-### Sync data source to local data directory

-When you want to download data in remote data sources such as Amazon S3 or NFS, `sync-from-remote` target downloads them.

-### Sync local data to remote source

-When you modify the data in local environment, `sync-to-remote` target uploads the local files stored in `data` to specified data sources such as S3 or NFS directories.

 ### Show profile of Docker container